 We are required to monitor our drinking water for specific contaminants on a regular basis.
 Results of regular monitoring indicate whether or not our drinking water meets health standards.
-During 2020, we did not test for, or failed to collect all necessary tests for total coliform bacteria, OR our results were not reported to the DWP on time (indicated as a Reporting violation above).
+During 2021, we did not test for, or failed to collect all necessary tests for lead and copper.